igorferst/igorferst.github.io/_drafts/nondeterminstic-computation-biology.markdown

 computation that determines whether it accepts or rejects.
 The problem instance
 $$X$$ is accepted if the number of accepting verifiers exceeds a certain threshold.

-To restate less formally, a BNTM for a decision problem works by instantiating a base graph whose nodes are deterministic local verifiers that only have knowledge of a constant-sized piece of the problem instance.
-The BNTM nondeterministically chooses a subset of edges, which defines a subgraph of the base graph (the message graph).
+To summarize the definition, a BNTM for a decision problem works by instantiating a base graph whose nodes are deterministic local verifiers that only have knowledge of a constant-sized piece of the problem instance.
+The BNTM nondeterministically chooses a subset of edges, which defines a subgraph of the base graph called the message graph.
 The local verifiers send messages to each other along the the edges in the message graph.
 The local verifiers perform (deterministic) computations on their local piece of the problem instance as well as the messages received from other verifiers.
 After a few rounds of computation and communication,